How to Break a Weight Loss Plateau

 4. Return to your deficit afterward

-Many people see a slight weight drop during diet breaks as water retention normalizes.
+Many people actually see a slight weight drop during diet breaks as water retention normalizes.

 Sleep

-If you're sleeping less than 7 hours, prioritizing sleep might help more than further calorie restriction.
+Poor sleep raises hunger hormones, lowers satiety hormones, reduces energy expenditure, and impairs decision-making.
+If you're sleeping less than 7 hours, prioritizing sleep might help more than further calorie cuts.

 Stress